ballicipluck/tgmusic-pb/README.md

 ﻿# Telegram VC Music Player
-### Open-Sourced PyTgCalls based Pyrogram bot to play music in Voice Chats
+#### Open-Sourced PyTgCalls based Pyrogram bot to play music in Voice Chats
 ---
 ## Note

-Neither this, or PyTgCalls are fully stable.
+PyTgCalls isn't fully stable yet.
+Maybe wait a little if you want a more stable version.

 ## Requirements